-Studio Core/Mentored Credits - 8 credits Graduation Preparation II - 2 credits Thesis Exhibition - 1 credit Last elective - 3 credits (must take at least 1 credit of electives this semester to qualify as full-time student) There are six credits dedicated to electives.
+Studio Core/Mentored Credits - 8 credits

+Graduation Preparation II - 2 credits

+Thesis Exhibition - 1 credit

+Last elective - 1 or 3 credits (must take at least 1 credit of electives this semester to qualify as full-time student)

+There are six credits dedicated to electives.
 Three of those credits can be taken at any time during semesters 1-3.
 It is recommended that the second three elective credits must be taken during the fourth semester to ensure full-time status.
 Students must take at least one credit of elective in the fourth semester to be considered a full-time student.
+The MFA Program offers a 1-credit elective course for five weeks each spring semester that is broadly applicable to all MFA students so that students who have otherwise completed their electives can take this course to remain full-time students.